8 Foods That Are (Almost) Too Difficult to Eat

 - Unadorned is best, but if you must, a spritz of lemon juice or mignonette is OK.
 If you have to drown the oyster in Tabasco sauce or horseradish, why bother eating the oyster at all?
 Leave it for someone who will truly appreciate the experience.

-- Don't discard the liquor in the bottom of the shell.
+- Don't discard the liquor at the bottom of the shell.
 That is part of the flavor.

 Rowan Jacobsen of The Chowhound posted a beautifully written treatise on how to truly enjoy the experience of eating oysters.
 It's worth reading.